cloudfour/lighthouse-parade/README.md

 #### `--lighthouse-concurrency`

-Control the maximum number of Lighthouse reports running concurrently (default 7)
+Control the maximum number of Lighthouse reports running concurrently (defaults to `os.cpus().length - 1`)

-#### `--lh:only-categories`
+#### `--lighthouse-category`

-Only run the specified lighthouse categories.
+Only run the specified lighthouse category.
+Available categories: `accessibility`, `best-practices,` `performance,` `pwa`, `seo`.
+Multiple categories can be enabled by passing the flag multiple times, e.g. `--lighthouse-category accessibility --lighthouse-category seo`.
 If not specified, all categories will be used.
-Available categories: accessibility, best-practices, performance, pwa, SEO.

-Multiple can be specified using commas, e.g. `--lh:only-categories=accessibility,seo`.

 #### `--max-crawl-depth`